 THE ISLE OF DOGS: Route B (East), a walk from LONDON TUBE RAMBLES.
 This is one of a set of walks in the Isle of Dogs.
 It begins at Island Gardens DLR station, follows the Riverside Walk (great views across the Thames) and ends at South Quay DLR.
 There is also a detour to Mudchute Fam where you can pat a pig while admiring the not-so-distant backdrop of the modern business centre at Canary Wharf.

 The view from Island Gardens across to the Old Royal Naval College is world renowned – Canaletto painted the scene in 1752.
 To see it, after emerging from the Island Gardens DLR station, cross Manchester Road, go down Douglas Path, cross Saunders Ness Road, then turn left at the domed building which is the entrance to the Greenwich Foot Tunnel.
 (If you’re feeling adventurous you can start the whole route from Cutty Sark Maritime Greenwich DLR station using the Foot Tunnel, the south entrance to which is situated near the pier.)
 Once at the river you can see the restored Cutty Sark and imagine the scene when sailing ships crowded the Thames.
 To the east is the Trafalgar Tavern.
 A little further are the Trinity Hospital almshouses, dwarfed by the London Transport power station.
-For details of all these go to the Greenwich entry.

 Continue along the Riverside Walk as it bends to the left.
 You will pass the brick apartments of Cumberland Mills Square that have a comfortably jumbled appearance (a list of the architects involved in the new developments can be found via the link below).
 The way then goes in a long curve until you get to Newcastle Drawdock which was constructed as part of master builder William Cubitt's development of the area in the 1840's.
 Streets of housing for workers appeared, and the foreshore was leased out to a variety of industries such as ship repairers and cement manufacturers.
 The stones you see on the eastern wall come from a chapel destroyed in WW2 - a fate also suffered by most of the housing nearby.
 Just behind the dock, on the corner of Glenaffric Avenue, is the Great Eastern pub (previously the Waterman’s Arms, popular with socialites and celebrities in the 1960’s/70’s.)
 Opposite the pub is Christ Church.
 The vicarage next to it (in Manchester Road) was built and given to the community in the 1850’s by Cubitt.
 These buildings form one of the few remaining clusters of buildings from the 'old' Isle of Dogs.